Shadyshift/thememe_extention/README.md

 1. navigate to chrome://extensions
 2. at the right top you can click develeper mode
 3. extract the zip
-4. click on the folder and when no other folders are visible click on select folder
+4. click on the folder and when no other folders are visible click on select folder(when you clicked on add extension in chrome)
 5. if you downloaded from the releases tab you get a error, noting te scary you are already done :)
 6. CLICK ON START